 The basic goal - to find new and better medicines to treat patients - has of course remained unchanged.
 However, the challenges associated with meeting that goal are always evolving, as are the research tools available to do so.
 Demand for medicines globally is rising, and is likely to continue to rise, due to factors such as aging populations, obesity-related illnesses and increasing life expectancy and incomes in emerging economies.

 The landscape is also changing.
 Targeted or precision medicines, matched to the patients most likely to benefit from them, are becoming the gold standard.
 This trend has been greatly assisted by the mapping of the human genome, as well as advances in diagnostic methods.
+Other game-changing strategies, such as the exploitation of targeted protein degradation (e.g. with proteolysis targeting chimeric drugs, or PROTACs) are also emerging to enable the development of more potent and selective treatments for cancer and other intractable diseases.

 In the current pandemic, governments, research organisations and pharmaceutical companies are taking action to streamline the research and development (R&D) and clinical trials processes for treatments aimed at COVID-19.
 This has led some to question whether this rapidity will translate, post-COVID-19, to the wider industry, with emergence of a new paradigm for fast-track R&D and approval.